timescale/timescaledb/README.md

 ### Installation

-[Timescale](https://tsdb.co/GitHubTimescale), a fully managed TimescaleDB in the cloud, is available via a free trial.
+[Timescale Cloud](https://tsdb.co/GitHubTimescale), a fully-managed TimescaleDB in the cloud, is available via a free trial.
 Create a PostgreSQL database in the cloud with TimescaleDB pre-installed so you can power your application with TimescaleDB without the management overhead.